fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 fCoreConsoleAzureStorage help
 ```

-The main idea is to be able to send command to the console instance running in the container.
+The main idea is to be able to send command to the console application instance running in the container from another machine.

 ## Build and deployment